DataCorrupted/peter-site/content/post/boot-with-th3-support.md

 So I connected the Hub to the adapter too.
 Then the problem came: When booting, my screen works once grub starts up, yet my keyboard won't, which is connected to screen and then connects to adapter and to my computer through TB3.

-After some digging, here is the fix.

-Fire up your laptop and go into [BIOS](https://en.wikipedia.org/wiki/BIOS).
-I will not talk about how to do that, you figure it out yourself!
-For ThinkPad users, go -> -> ->

-And something you should know:
+First, something you should know:

 Thunderbolt 3 has different security modes in order to protect your device.
 [The modes are][1]: